Ataraxxia/gaming-arch/01_graphical_interface.md

 ## Final stretch

 Plasma has very little typical packages preinstalled.
-By that I mean webbrowser, terminal emulator or file browser.
+By that I mean things like webbrowser, terminal emulator or file browser.
 You can install them via CLI but Plasma provides a flatpack interface that can install pretty much anything you might think of.

 I'd suggest you install: